HTTP-RPC/Kilo/README.md

 ...
 ```

-Due to its compact and tabular nature, CSV is ideally suited to serializing the results of relational database queries.
-HTTP-RPC's `ResultSetAdapter` class implements the `Iterable` interface and makes each row in a JDBC result set appear as an instance of `Map`, allowing query results to be efficiently serialized to either JSON or CSV. `ResultSetAdapter` is discussed in more detail [later](#resultsetadapter-and-parameters).
+Keys actually represent "key paths" and can refer to nested map values using dot notation (e.g. "name.first").
+This can be useful for encoding hierarchical data structures such as complex Java beans or MongoDB documents to CSV.

+String values are automatically wrapped in double-quotes and escaped.
+Enums are encoded using their ordinal values.
+Instances of `java.util.Date` are encoded as a long value representing epoch time.
+All other values are encoded via `toString()`.

+### CSVDecoder
-The `CSVDecoder` class deserializes a CSV document as an iterable sequence of maps.
-Rather than reading the entire payload into memory and returning the data as a list, `CSVDecoder` returns a cursor over the records in the document.
-This allows a consumer to read records essentially as they are being produced, reducing memory consumption and improving throughput.
+The `CSVDecoder` class deserializes a CSV document into an iterable sequence of maps.
+Rather than loading the entire payload into memory and returning the data as a list, `CSVDecoder` returns a "cursor" over the records in the document.
+This allows a consumer to process records as they are read, reducing memory consumption and improving throughput.

 The following code would perform the reverse conversion (from CSV to JSON):